Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 You're being tested on your ability to explain how and why rocks transform, not just label the stages.
-Each transition in the cycle—melting, cooling, weathering, burial—represents a change in environmental conditions.
-Don't just memorize that granite becomes gneiss; know that this transformation requires heat and pressure found deep in the crust.
-Master the mechanisms, and you'll handle any question thrown at you.
+Each transition in the cycle represents a change in environmental conditions.
+Don't just memorize that granite becomes gneiss; know that this transformation requires heat and directed pressure found deep in the crust during tectonic collisions.
+Master the mechanisms, and the specific examples will make sense on their own.

-Igneous rocks represent the rock cycle's "starting point" in many diagrams, but they can form at any time when temperatures get high enough to melt existing rock.
-The key variable is cooling rate—it determines crystal size and texture.
+Igneous rocks show up as the rock cycle's "starting point" in many diagrams, but they can form at any time when temperatures get high enough to melt existing rock.
+The key variable is cooling rate, which determines crystal size and texture.

-Compare: Intrusive vs. extrusive igneous rocks—both form from cooling magma, but cooling location and rate produce dramatically different textures.
-If an FRQ asks about crystal size, connect it immediately to cooling environment.
+Compare: Intrusive vs. extrusive igneous rocks.
+Both form from cooling magma, but cooling location and rate produce dramatically different textures.
+If a question asks about crystal size, connect it immediately to cooling environment: large crystals = slow cooling = deep underground; fine crystals or glass = fast cooling = at or near the surface.

 Before any rock can become sedimentary, it must first be broken apart and transported.
-These destructive processes are actually constructive for the cycle—they liberate minerals and create the raw materials for new rocks.
+These destructive processes are actually constructive for the cycle because they liberate minerals and create the raw materials for new rocks.

-Compare: Weathering vs. erosion—weathering breaks rock in place, while erosion involves movement.
+Compare: Weathering vs. erosion.
+Weathering breaks rock in place; erosion involves movement.
 Many students confuse these, but exams frequently test the distinction.
-Remember: weathering = breakdown, erosion = transport.
+Both must happen before sedimentary rocks can form: weathering creates the fragments, and erosion delivers them to a depositional basin.

 Once sediments stop moving, they begin accumulating in layers.
-The depositional environment—its energy level, chemistry, and biological activity—controls what type of sedimentary rock eventually forms.
+The depositional environment controls what type of sedimentary rock eventually forms.

-Compare: Clastic vs. chemical sedimentary rocks—both form at Earth's surface, but clastic rocks require weathering of pre-existing rock while chemical rocks precipitate directly from solution.
-Limestone can actually be either type, depending on its origin.
+Compare: Clastic vs. chemical sedimentary rocks.
+Both form at or near Earth's surface, but clastic rocks require weathering of pre-existing rock, while chemical rocks precipitate directly from solution.
+Limestone can actually be either type: bioclastic limestone is made of shell fragments, while chemically precipitated limestone forms in warm, shallow seas.

-Compare: Foliated vs. non-foliated metamorphic rocks—both experience heat and pressure, but foliation requires directed pressure that aligns platy minerals.
-Marble (from limestone) and quartzite (from sandstone) lack minerals that can align, so they remain non-foliated regardless of pressure direction.
+Compare: Foliated vs. non-foliated metamorphic rocks.
+Both experience heat and pressure, but foliation requires directed pressure acting on minerals with a platy or elongate crystal habit.
+Marble and quartzite lack such minerals, so they remain non-foliated regardless of pressure direction.

 | Concept | Best Examples |